nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 logger.info("Hello World!!!", extra={"org_name": "Acme", "pid": os.getpid()})
 ```
-* In the above example,
+* In the above example, the log format is configured to show additional attributes named `pid`, `org_name` along with the message
+* The required additional attributes are supplied at the time of logging as a dictionary using the `extra` argument

 ## Logging levels
 * Each generated log can have one of the log levels among `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`, `NOTSET`